The results of those tests tell us about a person’s risk of developing a specific disorder and what kind of care is needed for prevention.

 The main goal of tests using nutritional genomics is to better understand eating behaviors, verify the ability of a person to metabolize micro and macronutrients, see the food profile and the most recommended type of protein, carbohydrates and fats, analyze lipolysis, predisposition to rebound effect, response to physical exercise and emotional/behavioral factors.

-It is also possible to identify food intolerances to gluten and lactose as well as the ability to metabolize certain substances as caffeine, which in slow rate can increase excitement, which affects sleeping and increases the risk of acute myocardial infarction.
+It is also possible to identify food intolerances.
+This counts for intolerances to gluten and lactose as well as the ability to metabolize certain substances like caffeine, which in slow rate can increase excitement, which affects sleeping and increases the risk of acute myocardial infarction.

 This exceptional tool uses your genome to customize a diet regimen and an exercise routine based on your DNA.